Working remotely has become far more mainstream in the last few years

 Freelancer – is one of the longest established sites for contract work with a huge number of contractors registered for work on it (they claim 15 million) and a very wide range of skills.
 Buyers post work and contractors bid for the work.

 Fiverr – works in the opposite way to Freelancer, you post your services and rates and buyers find you and employ you, but be aware that Fiverr rates as the name suggest start very low.
 Fiverr has been accused of encouraging a race to the bottom as sellers from all over the world try to undercut each other on rates.
-If you use Fiverr you’ll need a strategy to upsell more expensive services or you’ll work very hard for little income!
+If you use Fiverr you’ll either need a strategy to upsell more expensive services or a real niche you’ll work very hard for little income!

 Most of these sites deal with invoicing the customer and take a cut of what you earn.